MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 The polling/posting is actually done in flow callback (flowcb) classes.
 The exit status does not matter, all such routines will be called in order.

-The return of a gather is a list of messages to be appended to worklist.incoming
+The return of a gather is a list of notification messages to be appended to worklist.incoming

 The return of post is undefined.
 The whole point is to create a side-effect that affects some other process or server.